 I spent a lot of time outdoors as a child.
 I loved pressing wildflowers after going for a walk in the woods with my dad.
 These memories came flooding back as I wrote ‘Witch Camp’.

+Will there be more Grace-Ella?
 I hope so!
 I still have plenty of adventures for her to go on, so fingers crossed…

+How does Wales inspire you?
 The first thing I loved about Firefly Press was that they were looking for stories for children aged 7-9 years, specifically based in Wales.
 Wales is rich in stories.
 As a child, I listened in wide-eyed wonderment to folktales about giants and the tylwyth teg.

 The landscape is a constant source of inspiration.
 There are so many wonderfully wild places to walk, where stories whisper in the rustle of leaves.
 The setting for ‘Witch Camp’ is very much based on places I have visited.
 The map of ‘Witch Camp’ at the start of the book shows ‘The Old Stone Archway’, which is based on ‘The Arch’ at Devil’s Bridge, just outside Aberystwyth.

 I often read about authors travelling the world on magnificent adventures, which then feed into their writing.
 For me, Wales is such a beautiful country and is full of inspiration for stories, I don’t feel the need to stray far.
 T Llew Jones, Wales’ most famous Welsh children’s writer, wrote stories based in Wales for over half a century!